With the holidays approaching, remember: don’t drive high

 If you smoke or vaporize (vape) cannabis, the effects can begin in seconds and may last for several hours, perhaps longer in novice users.
 If you ingest cannabis in capsule or oil form you may not feel the effects for up to 30 minutes to two hours after consumption, however effects can last up to 12 hours or more.

 These effects depend largely on factors including body mass, tolerance, consumption method, product potency, and the amount of the product consumed.
 Cannabis can impair each person differently, and as a result of these variables, there is no guidance to drivers about how much cannabis can be used before it can become unsafe to drive.
+Remember that alcohol can increase the impairment of cannabis, so never mix the two.

 Don’t risk driving high at any time, and particularly during the holidays.
 If you are using any substance that may be intoxicating, arrange a safe ride home with a designated driver or a cab or car service.
 Plan ahead and use cannabis responsibly.